hikoworks/hikolang/README.md

  * Narrow-error when explicitly casting to a smaller integer range.

-The `int` template type automatically scales to fit the full result of an operation:
+The `int` template type automatically scales based on interval arithmatic to fit the full result of an operation:

 ```
 foo = fn(x : int[10...20], y : int[2...4]) {